tjeerdhans/solving-permutation-puzzles/README.md

 configuration by rotating and flipping over.

 ### Finding generators
 Number the vertices of the pentagon 1 through 5.
-If we rotate it notice that it produces the permutation
+If we rotate, notice that it produces the permutation

 ```plain